Halliburton II and Fraud-on-the-Market Theory: Legal Challenges and Strategies Impacting Class Certification in 2020

 - Intra-day stock price movement can be used to measure price impact more precisely

 - Improving traditional event studies with intra-day data and the realized volatility technique

 Who Should Attend:

 - Litigation Officers

 - Business Lawyers

-Dr. Yingzhen Li is an Associate at The Brattle Group with expertise in financial issues related to securities, capital markets, corporate finance, and financial econometrics.
-Since joining Brattle in 2014, he has conducted economic and financial analysis in a variety of scenarios involving foreign exchange transactions, financial derivatives, credit rating, structured finance, fixed income, securities fraud, market efficiency, debt financing, and financial institutions.
+Dr. Yingzhen Li is a Senior Associate at The Brattle Group with expertise in securities, capital markets, corporate finance, and financial econometrics.
+He has extensive experience helping clients solve academically rigorous problems.
+Dr. Li consults on matters related to securities fraud, market efficiency, foreign exchange transactions, financial derivatives, structured products, credit rating, fixed income, corporate governance, valuation, venture capital, and financial institutions.

 Dr. Li has researched the informativeness of insider trading and institutional trading around corporate events.
 His research has been featured on the Harvard Law School Forum on Corporate Governance.

-Dr. Yingzhen Li is an Associate at The Brattle Group with expertise in financial issues related to securities, capital markets, …
+Dr. Yingzhen Li is a Senior Associate at The Brattle Group with expertise in securities, capital markets, corporate finance, and …

 Martin L. Seidel is a partner in Willkie Farr & Gallagher LLP’s Litigation Department.
 He has more than 25 years’ experience in securities and corporate litigation and arbitration, with an emphasis on corporate control contests, transaction-related securities and shareholder litigations, multiparty class actions and derivative litigations.
 He regularly advises on litigation matters related to securities laws, mergers and acquisitions, corporate accounting and disclosure, and corporate governance.